dml2391/Hardy-Z-t-O14-cubicsum-code/sample-output/README.md

 5) **zeta15v628000111424.67p2** is an example of a large scale t=10<sup>28</sup> run from the zeta15quartic.f90 code.
 This was run using 4 nodes.
 Note the much smaller et=eps setting of 0.0001.
 Fewer blocks are needed since the initial quartic sums are larger than their cubic counterparts.

 Note how the number of blocks increases (logarithmically) as the scale of t increases, and the corresponding increases in the number of summands of the cubic sums, within each block.

-Notice too, the first blocks are computed very rapidly - see the figure below for the zeta14v6310057994.58p2 output file.
+Notice too, the first blocks are computed very rapidly - see the figure below for the time taken to calculate each block derived from the **zeta14v6310057994.58p2** output file.
 Then the computation time increases to a maximum around block nos.
 25-35.
 After that the block computation time slowly decreases, until very near the cut-off point when the times drop off very rapidly.
-(The jump at block
-100 is a setting change, when the maximum order of a Gauss sum in the hierarchal chain goes from 10 down to 8, which slows the block times but improves the accuracy of the computations ever so slightly.)
+(The jump at block 100 is a setting change, when the maximum order of a Gauss sum in the hierarchal chain goes from 10 down to 8, which slows the block times but improves the accuracy of the computations ever so slightly.)

 ![Time taken to calculate block times for the zeta14v6310057994.58p2 output file.](imgs/zeta14v6310057994.58p2-block-times.png)